Online Therapy for Depression

 Reaching People with Self-Confidence Issues

 Depression often comes with low self-esteem and confidence.
 This can make it stressful to meet new people as you might feel uncomfortable around them.
-If this is your case, online therapy can make the first step – meeting your therapist – easier, while making it less stressful to establish the therapeutic relationship with your therapist.
+If this is your case, online therapy can provide you with the emotional support and guidance you need to gain self-confidence and make the first step – meeting your therapist – easier, while making it less stressful to establish the therapeutic relationship with your therapist.

 Tips to Prepare for Online Depression Therapy